RobotnikAutomation/robotnik_utils/rosbag_manager/rosbag_manager/README.md

 **output_path** (string, default: "rosbag_manager")

-Path to save all the files
+Path to save all the files.

+Path can be absolute, relative to running folder and with environment variables (which will be expanded, such as $HOME or ~)

 **buffer_size** (int, default: 2048)